CSRAMS/WCPCI/src/run/RUNNER.md

 ```

 As a tip, `auditd` does heavy backlogging of messages, and may lose some if you're not careful.
 You can increase the backlog size by either editing `/etc/audit/auditd.conf` or by using `sudo auditctl -b`.

+### cgroups

+cgroups are used as soon as the worker process is created, but they only really matter when
+we start running user code.

+WCPC will create a new cgroup with `memory` and `cpu` controllers by default (although users can
+extend this list in the configs) and apply limits the user specifies.

+cgroups are also how the service process enforces limits defined per-problem.
+For CPU time
+the service process will track the CPU time of the cgroup from the moment user code starts
+to the first possible moment after it ends, this isn't 100% accurate but gets very close, and
+is suitable for how CPU time is expected to be used in contests.
+For memory we simply write
+to the `memory.high` property of the cgroup, by setting this value we tell the kernel to
+slow down if the processes within the group use too much memory.
+Then, after a user process runs
+we check the amount of times the cgroup broke the high boundary by viewing `memory.events`.

 ### Running the User's Code